EpiLink/EpiLink/docs/MaintainerGuide.md

 **Any ID access done through the API may lead to a notification on the user's side**, depending on your [privacy configuration](#privacy-configuration).

 An ID access allows you to get a user's identity while also notifying them for more transparency.
 Note that while you can disable the ID access notifications (i.e. the Discord DMs), the users will always see every ID access from their profile page.

+### GDPR Report

+You can generate a GDPR report using [the `/admin/gdprreport/{discordid}` endpoint](Api.md#get-admingdprreporttargetid).
+Note that these reports also include the identity of the person, and thus generate a manual identity access report.